Floer theory and flips: Associahedra

-\subsection{Associahedra}
+\section{Associahedra}

-The combinatorics of the definition above is closely related to a sequence of spaces introduced by Stasheff under the name {\em associahedra}.
-We will use several related constructions of these spaces.
-The first of these is the {\em moduli spaces of metric trees}.
-A {\em tree} is a connected, cycle-free graph
+The combinatorics of the \ainfty associativity axiom \eqref{ainftyassoc} is closely related to a sequence of cell complexes introduced by Stasheff \cite{st:ho} under the name {\em associahedra}.
+One realization of these spaces is as {\em moduli spaces of metric ribbon trees}.
+An {\em oriented tree} is a connected, cycle-free graph given by a pair

-where $\Ver(\T)$ is the set of vertices and $\Edge(\T)$ is the set of edges.
-A {\em planar tree} is a tree equipped with a {\em planar structure}: a cyclic ordering of the edges $e \in \Edge(\T), e \ni v$ incident to each vertex $v \in \Ver(\T)$.
-We introduce the following notation for the edges: \begin{enumerate} \item if $\Ver(\T)$ is non-empty, then the set of edges $\Edge(\T)$ consists of \begin{enumerate} \item {\em combinatorially finite edges} $\Edge_{-}(\T)$ connecting two vertices and \item {\em semi-infinite edges} $\Edge_{\rightarrow}(\T)$ with a single endpoint, or \end{enumerate} \item if $\Ver(\T)$ is empty, then $\T$ has one {\em infinite} edge.
-We denote by $\Edge_{\rightarrow}(\T)$ its two ends. \end{enumerate} From $\Edge_{\rightarrow}(\T)$, an open endpoint is distinguished as the {\em root} of the tree, the others being referred to as its {\em leaves}.